Nebraska in Collaboration with EarlyEdU Alliance

 - This course is designed with two key learning objectives in mind.
 First, this course will increase learners’ knowledge about how children’s language and literacy skills develop between ages 3 to 5 and the ways in which these skills lay a foundation for later reading success.
 Second, learners will be introduced to key practices that promote explicit and systematic instruction.
 They will also participate in field-based assignments where they apply this learning in their own settings.

-- Summer or Fall 2020: Parent, Family, and Community Engagement (3 Semester Credit Hours)
+- Fall 2020: Parent, Family, and Community Engagement (3 Semester Credit Hours)

 - (In Development) In this course, you will learn about systemic and integrated approaches to family engagement in early child settings.
 This course focuses on the knowledge and skills early childhood professionals use to develop relationships with families that support positive family and child outcomes.
 During this course you will observe evidence-based practices and try out a variety of strategies.
 You will also reflect on your experiences related to family engagement and ways to support the development and growth of families and children.
 This course is based on the premise that successful early childhood educators are committed to actions that support family well-being, nurture positive parent-child relationships, develop true partnerships with families, and respect families as agents of change.
 In addition, the course will focus on the key role that family context plays in supporting development, as well as the key role early childhood programs can play in promoting family engagement.